-A brighter year 2021!
-Here, I’ve updated my collection of Korean traditional New Year dishes.
+This is a collection of Korean traditional New Year dishes.
+Happy New Year!!

 Hope this list will help you celebrate the New Year with delicious food.
 Happy New Year to you and your family! 새해 복 많이 받으세요.

 Tteokguk (or dduk guk) is Korean rice cake soup!
 This starchy and soothing bowl of soup is not only a New Year’s tradition but is classic comfort food any time of year!